SrushtiPokharkar/Traffic-Monitoring-System/README.md

 Html
 Css
 Javascript
-Back-End Development
+Back-End Development:
 Java
 JDBC
 Servlet
 Jsp
-Database used
+Database used:
 Sql/MySql
 How to Run:-
 1- Install these:
      Java SE Development Kit 8 (JDK 8)
      After installing JDK 8, install NetBeans IDE with all the features including Tomcat Apache Server.
 2- Open Netbeans IDE and go to Services > Servers > Apache Tomcat.
 Right click "Apache Tomcat" and select Properties.
 3- Restart NetBeans IDE.
 Click on File -> Open Project and browse to the downloaded folder named "Project".
      Select Traffic-Monitoring-System and open them.
 Police Project will be loaded.
 Now run the project, then to test the web services run Police project.